 The restaurant my Uzbek friend Diana recommends as the best in the city is Fortune Cafe.
 Try the samsa – a seasoned lamb and onion filled pie!

 If you’ve lived in Seoul for any length of time, chances are you’ve already visited one of the city’s many optical illusion museums.
 There’s multiple Trick Art Museums in the Insadong area, but the Trickeye Museum in Hongdae has upped its game, by adding Augmented Reality to its already eye-bending art.

 By downloading a free app onto your phone, you can take video or pictures of yourself interacting with pandas, sword-fighting with skeletons or dodging sharks.
-It’s a ton of fun, and less people in the city should mean more space for you to get the perfect shot!
+It’s a ton of fun, and less people in Seoul during Chuseok should mean more space for you to get that perfect shot!

-While there, make sure to Caface your own face onto your latte. 😉
+While there, make sure to Caface your own face onto a latte. 😉

 If books are your thing, the new Starfield Library in Coex Mall is not to be missed.
 It’s truly grand in scale, with 2800 square metres of space spread over 2 stories.
 Without a doubt though, it’s most eye-catching feature is 3 gigantic bookshelves stuffed with over 50,000 books and magazines.

-Visit over Chuseok or in the morning and you’re guaranteed a comfortable and inspiring spot to catch up on your reading.
+Visit during Chuseok, or in the morning and you’re guaranteed a comfortable and inspiring spot to catch up on your reading.

 And finally, simply enjoy Seoul without gazillions of people in it.
 Wander the streets aimlessly without crashing into wayward Koreans.
 Eat in your favourite restaurants without waiting, and maybe, just maybe find silence in a cafe.

 Are you staying in Seoul for Chuseok?
 Or jetting off somewhere?
-What do you have planned for all that time off?
+What are your favourite things to do during Korean Thanksgiving?